dzekelid/settings/_listings/sendgrid/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get.md
   - type: x-postman-collection
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get-postman.md
-- name: SendGrid Get Tracking Settings Open
+- name: SendGrid Patch Tracking Settings Open
-  description: "**This endpoint allows you to retrieve your current settings for open
+  description: "**This endpoint allows you to update your current settings for open
     tracking.**\n\nOpen Tracking adds an invisible image at the end of the email which can track email opens.
 If the email recipient has images enabled on their email client, a request to SendGrid\u2019s server for the invisible image is executed